Communications over Unlicensed sub-8 GHz Spectrum: Opportunities and Challenges: Unlicensed spectrum overview

 \subsubsection{Database spectrum management}

-The operation and requirements of the WSDB are critical components in the regulatory framework.
-In the United States, these specifications are provided by the FCC in \cite{FCCTVWSDB}.
-Additionally, the Electronic Communications Committee in Europe has issued guidance for the national implementation of regulatory frameworks pertaining to TVWS databases \cite{ECCREPORTTVWSDB}.
-The \ac{ETSI} also addresses the topic of TVWS databases in its standard \cite{ETSITVWS}, offering guidelines for their management and operation.

-WSDB is operated by private companies under the control from official regulator.
+Private companies operate WSDB under the control of an official regulator.
 There may be multiple databases within a single country.
 In this case, information exchange between databases is mandatory.
-TVWS devices must register with and regularly consult the WSDB, which is aligned with their geolocation, to identify accessible channels and maximum transmit power.
+TVWS devices must register and regularly consult with the WSDB, which is aligned with their geolocation, to identify accessible channels and the maximum transmit power.
 Despite the unlicensed use of spectrum, device registration in the WSDB incurs a fee.
-The database includes details on TV broadcasting stations, coverage and operating TVWS devices to assign channel to prevent interference.
+The database includes details on TV broadcasting stations, coverage, and operating TVWS devices to assign channels to prevent interference.
 To calculate potential interference to TV broadcasts from unlicensed users, WSDB utilizes propagation models defined by the regulator.
 To explore the feasibility of deploying TVWS devices across the United States and gain a deeper understanding of white space availability, visit \cite{USCHECKAVAILABILITY}.

+Fig.~\ref{fig:tvws_network} illustrates a typical \ac{WSDB} usage scenario in which multiple nodes are connected.
+Each node queries the \ac{WSDB} through a master node with internet access.

-The Internet Engineering Task Force developed an open source protocol for WSDB operation called \ac{PAWS} \cite{PAWSSOURCE}. \ac{PAWS} was successfully used to implement WSDB in several countries, such as India \cite{PAWSINDIA}.
+The operation and requirements of the WSDB are critical components in the TVWS regulatory framework.
+In the United States, these specifications are provided by the FCC in \cite{FCCTVWSDB}.
+Additionally, the European Electronic Communications Committee has issued guidance for the national implementation of regulatory frameworks related to TVWS databases \cite{ECCREPORTTVWSDB}.
+The \ac{ETSI} also addresses the topic of TVWS databases in its standard \cite{ETSITVWS}, offering guidelines for their management and operation.
+The Internet Engineering Task Force developed an open-source protocol for WSDB operation called \ac{PAWS} \cite{PAWSSOURCE}. \ac{PAWS} was successfully used to implement WSDB in several countries, such as India \cite{PAWSINDIA}.

 As stated in the WSDB survey paper \cite{DATABASEPAPER16}, database mechanisms face several challenges, primarily related to the unification of access and testing procedures, query languages, and inter-database cooperation both within and between countries.